uberapplication/foodtrucks/README.md

  - Its a dynamic, strongly typed language, but with an [optional type sytem](http://typedclojure.org/)
  - It is a functional language - all the built in datastructures are [persistent](http://clojure.org/data_structures)
- - It is a LISP, and as such has a very powerful [macro facility](http://clojure.org/macros)
+ - It is a LISP, and as such has a powerful [macro facility](http://clojure.org/macros)
  - Clojure strongly emphasizes [simplicity](http://www.drdobbs.com/architecture-and-design/the-clojure-philosophy/240150710).
  - It has some very interesting [concurrency features](http://clojure.org/concurrent_programming), including [core.async](https://github.com/clojure/core.async), a library implementing CSP using lightweight cooperative threading
  - It can be hosted on either the JVM or [JavaScript](https://github.com/clojure/clojurescript)
  - It is  performant compared to other dynamic languages, and provides many optimization options for performance hot spots
- - It has a very simple and elegant interoperability with the host platform, so it is very easy to use existing JAVA or JavaScript libraries
+ - It has simple and elegant interoperability with the host platform, so it is very easy to use existing JAVA or JavaScript libraries

 I decided to use PostgreSQL as database.
-The reason behind this decision is that it is familiar to me (trying out a new language is challenging enough!), and that it supports [GIS](http://postgis.net/) features such spatial indexes for finding objects near a particular geographic location.
+The reason behind this decision is that it is familiar to me (trying out a somewhat unfamilliar language is challenging enough!), and that it supports [GIS](http://postgis.net/) features such spatial indexes for finding objects near a particular geographic location.

-I decided not to use any complex frameworks for the web application.
+I decided not to use any complex high-level frameworks for the web application.
 I use [ring](https://github.com/ring-clojure/ring), which is the clojure equivalent of NodeJS [Connect](https://github.com/senchalabs/connect), and [Compojure](https://github.com/weavejester/compojure) which is the clojure equivalent for NodeJS [Express](http://expressjs.com/).